Facial composite: Feature-based selection

 Feature-based systems essentially rely on the selection of individual features in isolation.
 Individual facial features (eyes, nose, mouth, eyebrows, etc.) are selected one at a time from a large database and then electronically 'overlaid' to make the composite image.
 This allows images to be created when suitable artistic talent is not available.

 Such systems were originally mechanical, using drawings or photographs printed on transparent acetate sheets that could be superimposed on one another to produce the composite image.
 The first such system was the drawing-based "Identikit" which was introduced in the U.S. in 1959.
-A photograph-based system, "Photofit", was introduced in the UK in 1970.
+A photograph-based system, "Photofit", was introduced in the UK in 1970 by Jacques Penry.
 Modern systems are software-based; common systems include SketchCop FACETTE Face Design System Software, Identi-Kit 2000, FACES, E-FIT and PortraitPad.

-Welker Facial Reconstruction Technique

-This technique was created in order to determine the depth of human face tissue.
-Welker, was able to measure the depth of human face tissue by inserting surgical blades throughout different areas of the face.
-He was able to map out the areas of the face that had the most tissue depth.
-In the 1880's to 1890's a man named Wilheim was able to further advance the Welker Facial Reconstruction Technique.
-He used thinner needles to achieve a more targeted and precise measurement of depth, rather than using a bulky surgical blade that can distort the surrounding tissue.

 Evolutionary systems

 Evolutionary systems may be broadly described as holistic or global in that they primarily attempt to create a likeness to the suspect through an evolutionary mechanism in which a witness's response to groups of complete faces (not just features) converges towards an increasingly accurate image.
 Introduced in the 2000s, such systems are finding increasing use by police forces.

-Several of these systems originate in academia: EFIT-V (University of Kent), EvoFIT (University of Stirling, University of Central Lancashire, and University of Winchester), and ID (University of Cape Town).
+Several of these systems originate in academia: EFIT-V (University of Kent), EvoFIT (University of Stirling, University of Lancashire, and University of Winchester), and ID (University of Cape Town).

-A 2012 police field trial indicated that an EvoFIT directly lead to the arrest of a suspect and then a conviction in 29% of cases.
+A 2012 police field trial indicated that an EvoFIT directly led to the arrest of a suspect and then a conviction in 29% of cases.